hannahhhuang/Skin-Disease-Detection/README.md

 This was a project done under Hacklytics 2023.

 author:
-  - Hannah Hanyun Huang^[Georgia Institute of Technology]
+  - Hannah Hanyun Huang, Georgia Institute of Technology
-  - Steven Zhang^[Georgia Institute of Technology]
+  - Steven Zhang, Georgia Institute of Technology
-  - Mingxuan Nie^[Georgia Institute of Technology]
+  - Mingxuan Nie, Georgia Institute of Technology

 We decided to use the Skin Diseases Image Dataset from [kaggle](https://www.kaggle.com/datasets/ismailpromus/skin-diseases-image-dataset) and perform a Multi-Class Classification Problem.
 Our vision is to create a Web Platform for users to upload or take a picture of some part of their body has visible skin disease symptoms and have our Machine Learning Model